Looking for the best multi-room speakers? We’ve narrowed it down to eight great multi-room options for every kind of household and budget

 One neat little feature is an array of six preset buttons on each speaker in the range, allowing you to jump directly to your favourite internet radio stations or playlists with a single press.
 You can quickly set up and change your favourite go-to stations using the app.

 The Jam Smart Sound multi-room system features two speakers for round-the-house fun: Jam Rhythm and Jam Symphony.
-The mid-sized Jam Rhythm is better suited to kitchens, bedrooms and offices, while Jam Symphony brings booming bass to larger spaces for double the price.
+The mid-sized Rhythm is better suited to kitchens, bedrooms and offices, while the Symphony brings booming bass to larger spaces for double the price.

-While Jam’s offering has less variety than some of the big multi-room families in this round-up, it comes with the perk of being the most affordable, starting at just £80 for the Rhythm.
+While Jam’s offering has less variety than some of the big multi-room families in this round-up, it comes with the perk of being the most affordable.

 Control is via Jam’s app, available for both iOS and Android, and there’s also an intercom feature in case you need to announce home time to your party guests through your multi-room setup, Big Brother-style.